-To produce a Specification Version, a Specification Project must engage in a formal Release Cycle under supervision of the Project Management Committee (PMC) and the Specification Committee.
+To produce a Specification Version (with the exception of Service Releases) a Specification Team must engage in a formal Release Cycle under the supervision of the Project Management Committee (PMC) and the Specification Committee.

-An overview of the Project Creation Process
+An overview of the Eclipse Foundation Specification Process

 A Specification Project's first Release Cycle starts with the successful completion of a Creation Review.
-To start a subsequent Release Cycle, the Specification Team presents a Release Plan to the Specification Committee in a Plan Review.
+To start a subsequent Release Cycle (and every Release Cycle thereafter), the Specification Team must present a Release Plan to the Specification Committee in a Plan Review.
 The Plan Review must be approved by a Super-majority of the Specification Committee.